 7. River Street Is Fun–but Not Always Easy

-River Street looks beautiful but has uneven cobblestones.
+River Street looks beautiful but it has uneven cobblestones.

-Tip: Wear shoes with good grip and take your time.
+Tips: Wear shoes with great grip and be sure to make sure you take your time.

 8. Savannah Is Relaxed–but Still Respectful

-Savannah Georgia has a slow, friendly pace.
-People are polite and welcoming.
+Savannah Georgia has a slow and friendly pace.
+The people are friendly and polite.

-Real example: Service may feel slower than big cities, but it’s part of the charm.
+A real-world example: Service may feel more sluggish than in big cities, however, it’s a an element of the appeal.

 Pros & Cons of Traveling to Savannah